vcarosadev/VBoxVideo/README.md

 In _Project Builder_ open the file [`PB.project`](/PB.project) in the root folder, click on _Builder_ and then on _Build_.
 Please note that there is also a [`PB.project`](/VBoxVideo_reloc.tproj/PB.project) file in the `VBoxVideo_reloc.tproj` folder, it's a subproject and is automatically loaded by the main project.

-After a successfull build in the main project folder there will be the built driver: a folder named `VBoxVideo.config`.
+After a successful build in the main project folder there will be the built driver: a folder named `VBoxVideo.config`.

 In the `build` folder of the repository there is also the archive file [`VBoxVideo.config.tar`](/build/VBoxVideo.config.tar) which contains the driver already built.